MahmoudAbderahman/post_training_quantization_with_TFLite/README.md

-# Post-Training Quantization with TensorFlow Lite
+# Post-Training Quantization of Machine Learning models with TensorFlow Lite